The last months of 2018 have seen a turmoil happening in Italy due to the new budget law that will take place form January 1st 2019.

 Let me explain you why this affects you and how deal with it in the best possible way.

-E-invoicing, how does it work?
+E-invoicing in Italy: how does it work?

 Before explaining how the E-invoicing works, I have to make it clear that it affects every B2B and B2C transactions; from January 1st 2019 every business must comply with the new regulation and the paper invoice will become an old memory.